ESP32 — ESP-IDF v6

 winget install Espressif.EIM-CLI

 WinGet is included by default in Windows 11.
-For Windows 10, install the App Installer package from the Microsoft Store, or download EIM directly from dl.espressif.com.
+For Windows 10, install the App Installer package from the Microsoft Store to get WinGet.

 Verify EIM installed correctly: